mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 angle, throttle, brake, and speed data.

-For each data sample, I used all three provided images (from the center, left, and right cameras) and also augmented the data with flipped image for the center camera.
+For each data sample, I used all three provided images (from the center, left, and right cameras) and also augmented the data with a flipped version of the center camera's image.

 The left (right) camera gives an effective view of what the center camera